 Guest Post: 6 Fertility Tips Every Couple Should Know

 Beth reached out to me when she moved back to Winnipeg for the summer asking why I didn't have any information on fertility on my website.
 Although I personally haven't dealt with it, I have many patients and friends who have.
 I know the importance of nutrition, stress management and movement on overall health and fertility, but I haven't addressed it directly on my website.
 Beth's story is inspiring so I asked her to write it up for me so I could share it with you.
-If you can relate and are looking for support, I have a group for you that meets once a month called, It Takes a Village.
+Find more of her writing here.
 Now, enjoy!

 At age 27 I had been married two years and decided it was time to start a family.
 Little did I know the next five years would bring hypothyroidism, infertility, miscarriage, insomnia and undiagnosed PTSD.
 Studies suggest I was far from alone – although I certainly FELT alone – as 12% to 15% of couples will not have a baby within the first year of trying.
 So chances are, even if you haven’t experienced infertility, someone close to you almost certainly has.